smkopp92/ldjam38/readme.md

+## Credits
+art assets from Kenny.nl (Thanks!)

-## What is the Phaser Project Template?
+## based on Phaser Project Template

-This is a simple project template I created to help add structure and automation to your next [Phaser](http://phaser.io/) game.
 It includes the following things:

 *   A **package.json** for installing npm dependencies
 *   **GruntFile.js** for automating build tasks and compiling your game